We all want a delicious turkey with that golden brown crispy skin.

 How Often to Baste a Turkey

-Apply the basting process every 40 minutes during the cooking time.
+You should baste the turkey every 40 minutes during the cook.

 Turkey Basting – Why Do We Do It?

-Basting the skin and meat of the turkey during cooking has many benefits.
+Basting the turkey during cooking has many benefits.

 It Keeps the Meat Moist